rogerhu/compsci_guides/Number-of-Connected-Components.md

 ## 3: P-lan

 > **Plan** the solution with appropriate visualizations and pseudocode.

+**General Idea:** Run a DFS, starting from a particular vertex, it will continue to visit the vertices depth-wise until there are no more adjacent vertices left to visit.

 1. Build the undirected graph.
 2. Loop over the nodes and run a BFS on the node if it has not been explored before.
 It will behave as a sink that will swallow each connected component allowing you to increment a counter.